Clark A. Peterson

-Clark Allen Peterson is the co-creator of Necromancer Games, founder of Legendary Games, and an Idaho state magistrate judge in Coeur d'Alene.
+Clark Allen Peterson is the co-creator of Necromancer Games and founder of Legendary Games, and an Idaho state magistrate judge in Coeur d'Alene.

 Role-playing games industry

 Peterson and his friend Bill Webb formed Necromancer Games in spring 2000 to publish role-playing materials using the d20 license; on August 10, 2000, the day Wizards of the Coast released their new edition of the Player's Handbook at GenCon 33, Peterson and Webb published their free PDF adventure The Wizard's Amulet just after midnight.
 On September 13, 2000, Necromancer Games announced a partnership with White Wolf Publishing in helping them form their "Sword & Sorcery" imprint; Peterson and Webb produced numerous rulebooks for White Wolf, such as Creature Collection (2000), Relics & Rituals (2000), The Divine and The Defeated (2001), and Creature Collection II (2001).
 Peterson ran the tournament adventure "Return to the Caverns of Thracia" at GenCon XXXV in 2002, after Necromancer Games formed a partnership with Judges Guild whereby they would begin to release products from Judges Guild in 2003.

 Peterson was initially supportive of the GSL for fourth edition D&D when Wizards of the Coast announced the license in April 2008, but after seeing the new license applied he declared in July that it was "a total unmitigated failure".
 In March 2010, Peterson declared that Necromancer Games was on indefinite hiatus.
 The next year Peterson created Legendary Games, focusing on plug-in material for Pathfinder Roleplaying Game adventure paths and sourcebooks.